McNopper/ZeroInfinity/README.md

 $\frac{0}{0} = [-∞, ∞]in$

-Because the limits of the given example formula result in +∞ and -∞:
+Because the limits of the given example formulas result in +∞ and -∞:

 $\lim_{n\to0^+}\frac{n}{n^2} = +∞$